SyncfusionExamples/How-to-bind-selected-color-name-of-ColorPicker-to-TextBlock-/README.md

-How to bind selected color name of ColorPicker to TextBlock?
+# How to bind selected color name of ColorPicker to TextBlock?

-In ColorPicker control, the Selected color’s name can be displayed by binding the color name in TextBlock.
+In ColorPicker control, the Selected colorâ€™s name can be displayed by binding the color name in TextBlock.
 The color name from color code can get using SuchColor() method.

-MainWindow.xaml:
+## MainWindow.xaml:

 <Window x:Class="colorpicker.MainWindow"
         xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"
         xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"